1.3 Aspects of radical creativity

 Gaut (2010) defined serendipity as ‘the skillful use of chance, not pure luck.’
 Radical creativity celebrates the unknown and thus invites serendipitous moments.
 For example, chatting with people from different fields and backgrounds around the coffee machine can reveal new paths and lead to new ideas.

 Finally, the last aspect refers to intentional activities taken to promote radical creativity.
 People can choose to actively explore different processes or approaches to encourage radically creative ideas.
 An example would be looking for colleagues from other departments to discuss ideas and having an eagerness to collaborate across disciplines.
 That can be scary, but being intentional about fostering a radically creative attitude requires a willingness to be uncomfortable.
-Collaboration isn’t always easy, because experts in different domains often seem to speak a different — but radical creativity often happens when multiple perspectives and professionals come together.
+Collaboration isn’t always easy, because experts in different domains often seem to speak a different language — but radical creativity often happens when multiple perspectives come together.
 Solving the big problems that humanity faces requires an intention and willingness to make that happen.

 The six elements can be treated as building blocks for radical creativity: they are all needed in different proportions to lead to concrete results.
 For example, radical creativity needs a process that is designed for achieving an outcome; this process is carried out by individuals who work together to build a broader set of skills for solving a problem.
 In this process, being intentional about collaboration and looking at things from different perspectives is as important as the random and unknown encounters that the process will involve.

 These elements offer a design template to help reach radically creative and potentially game-changing outcomes.
 Using it will involve changing existing practices and processes, perhaps breaking with the current trend of favouring streamlined processes in work life.
 Likewise, how often is the concept of serendipity used in corporate language?
-While professionalism is often defined as thoroughly intentional, and serendipity is treated as too random or uncertain.
-But in the world of radical creativity it needs to be taken seriously.
+While professionalism is often defined as thoroughly intentional, serendipity is perhaps treated as too random or uncertain.
+But in the world of radical creativity serendipity needs to be taken seriously.

 Quiz